anavarro9731/soap/src/readme.md

 3. IdentityChain, this is a list of identifiable parties whose security context this message or it's ancestors have passed through, back to the original message that started the chain.
 The original message in the chain will always be from one of a the following possible sources:
-   1. An event you have subscribed to, which always starts a new chain
+   1. An event you have subscribed to.
    2. A command from the UI
    3. A command or event sent from a third party to an explicit integration endpoint
    4. A message sent from the health check